zvoicu000/PolicyMind/README.md

 Visit `http://localhost:3000` for the public workflow overview and `http://localhost:3000/login` for the Auth0-powered entry point.

 Authenticated users can now navigate to `/workspace` for the policy operations cockpit or `/workspace/onboarding` to capture company, policy, and notification preferences.
 The onboarding wizard persists data via `/api/onboarding`, so every re-login pulls the same configuration back into your dashboard.

+Marking a briefing as **Done** automatically moves it into the archive drawer inside the workspace action queue, so you can reference prior uploads without cluttering the active task list.

 ## Next steps